How Jumpstart Is Transforming Earthquake Insurance

 “You just experienced a major earthquake.
 You’re eligible for your $10,000 Jumpstart payment.”

-“We’re laughing now, but this is jarring.
+As Susman described during his ride, “We’re laughing now, but this is jarring.
 You can only imagine what this would feel like if it were real — if you were at home with things flying around.”

-Where Jumpstart Is Available
+Where Jumpstart Is Currently Available

-The Future: Parametric Insurance for Everything
+The Future of Parametric Insurance

 “Parametric insurance fills a totally different mental bucket,” she explained.
 “It’s not about traditional claims or damage assessment — it’s about data-driven fairness.
 Anything that can be measured can be insured this way.”

-Why This Matters
+Why Parametric Earthquake Insurance Matters

-When the shaking begins, she emphasized, remember the official advice:
+When shaking begins, follow the official guidance:

 “Drop, cover, and hold on.”

-A New Era of Insurance
+A New Era of Earthquake Insurance

 Author